dwblair/dwbwriting/index.markdown

 # Wiki / Notes

-If we're collaborating on something, and we're sharing a document online, you can probably find a link to it [here](https://github.com/dwblair/dwblair.github.com/wiki).
+If we're collaborating on a project, and we're sharing a document online, might very well find a link to it [here](https://github.com/dwblair/dwblair.github.com/wiki).

 <!---
 ### Recent Photos